thakshaCS/Plant-Fairy/README.md

 ### Evaluvation of Low Fideltiy Prototype

-We evaluvated our paper prototype by conducting think aloud and heurstic evaluvations.
+We evaluated our paper prototype by conducting think-aloud and heuristic evaluations.

 #### Think Aloud

-Some of the context/tasks provided to the participant in the think aloud section are:
+Some of the context/tasks provided to the participant in the think-aloud section are:

 - Task: Register and Add A Plant
 Imagine that you are a plant owner, and you are seeking to improve your plant care routine and practices.
 You expect to learn more about the plant you currently own.
 Now, I would like you to show me how you would add a snake plant to this app.
 Feel free to explore the interface as you see fit.

 - Task: Remedy Plant Issues Via App + Hardware